The King County PCT

-- Increase community relationships and support for victims and offenders by utilizing community resources and community members including family members, relatives, and friends.
+- Increase community relationships and support for crime initiators and crime survivors by utilizing community resources and community members including family members, relatives, and friends.

 - Address harm and healing for the individuals involved as well as for the community

-- Engage the offender(s) in a process that leads to full accountability for the harms caused and to determine appropriate reparation
+- Engage the crime initiator(s) in a process that leads to full accountability for the harms caused and to determine appropriate reparation

-- Determine sentencing agreements that are reflective of the victim’s satisfaction with the process, the community’s expectations for safety, and the offender’s understanding of harms caused and reparations needed
+- Determine sentencing agreements that are reflective of the crime survivor’s satisfaction with the process, the community’s expectations for safety, and the offender’s understanding of harms caused and reparations needed